Particular/docs.particular.net/tutorials/quickstart/tutorial.md

        at <long stack trace>
     INFO  Sales.PlaceOrderHandler Received PlaceOrder, OrderId = e1d86cb9-c393-475b-9be0-5407e9e529e0

-Note: If you're in the Debug mode then you need to click the `Continue` button before the message will be printed in the **Sales** window.
+NOTE: If you forgot to detach the debugger, you'll need to click the `Continue` button before the message will be printed in the **Sales** window.

 5. Comment the code inside the **ThrowTransientException** region, so no exceptions are thrown in the future.

-Automatic retries allow you to avoid losing data or having your system left in an inconsistent state because of a random transient exceptions.
-You won't need manual fixes when business processes go wrong!
+Automatic retries allow us to avoid losing data or having our system left in an inconsistent state because of a random transient exception.
+We won't need to manually dig through the database to fix things anymore!

 Of course, there are other exceptions that may be harder to recover from than simple database deadlocks.
 NServiceBus contains more [recoverability tools](/nservicebus/recoverability/) to handle various types of failures and ensure that no message is ever lost.

 ## Extending the system

 As mentioned previously, publishing events using the [Publish-Subscribe pattern](/nservicebus/messaging/publish-subscribe/) reduces coupling and makes maintaining a system easier in the long run.
-Let's look at how you can add an additional subscriber without needing to modify any existing code.
+Let's look at how we can add an additional subscriber without needing to modify any existing code.

 ### Create a new endpoint

 Let's create a new messaging endpoint called **Shipping** that will also subscribe to the `OrderPlaced` event.
 First we'll create the project and set up its dependencies:

-1. In the solution, create a new **Console Application** project named **Shipping**.
-If you're using Visual Studio 2017 choose **Console App (.NET Framework)** project type.
+1. In the solution, create a new **Console App (.NET Framework)** project (or just **Console Application**) named **Shipping**.
 1. In the **Shipping** project, add the `NServiceBus` NuGet package, which is already present in the other projects in the solution.
 In the Package Manager Console window type:
     ```no-highlight
     Install-Package NServiceBus -ProjectName Shipping